wallarm/product-documentation/docs/user-guides/rules/request-processing.md

 #### grpc

-Parses gRPC API requests.
-Can be applied only to the request body.
+Parses gRPC API requests, and can be applied only to the request body.

 Supports the **protobuf** filter for the Protocol Buffers data.

 #### multipart

-Parses the request body passed in the `multipart` format.
-Can be applied only to the request body.
+Parses the request body passed in the `multipart` format, and can be applied only to the request body.

 Supports the **header** filter for the headers in the request body.